-GS Student Life hosts a series of programs in collaboration with GS Alumni Relations and the Center for Career Education (CCE) to encourage GS student to engage with and learn from the experiences of GS Alumni, and to explore various professional career paths.
-Programs include:
+GS Student Life hosts a series of programs in collaboration with GS Alumni Relations and the Center for Career Education (CCE) to encourage GS students to engage with and learn from the experiences of GS alumni, and to explore various professional career paths.

 - The Art of Networking with GS Alumni

 - International Alumni Panel & Reception